bbauska/W3Cx-5of5/README.md

 If I want to rewind to the beginning&#41; let&apos;s try again!
-And in order to do this, instead of calling a method&#41;we will just use the "**currentTime**" property and set it to 0.
-Remember from this document, you see the "**currentTime**" here, it&apos;s a property of the video player object.
+And in order to do this, instead of calling a method&#41;we will just use the "<b>currentTime</b>" property and set it to 0.
+Remember from this document, you see the "<b>currentTime</b>" here, it&apos;s a property of the video player object.

 ![](./images/image401.png){width="5.0in"
 height="2.7307688101487315in"}

 Let&apos;s try it, play!
 Rewind!
 We start again from zero, and so on.
-If you want to display the "**currentTime**" while this video is still played.
+If you want to display the "<b>currentTime</b>" while this video is still played.
-You can add an event listener on the video element "**ontimeupdate = isplayTimeWhileVideoIsPlaying()**".
+You can add an event listener on the video element "<b>ontimeupdate = isplayTimeWhileVideoIsPlaying()</b>".

-Ok, like this: while the video is being played, this method will be called and we can here, for example, display the **currentTime... console.log()**.
+Ok, like this: while the video is being played, this method will be called and we can here, for example, display the <b>currentTime... console.log()</b>.
 Let&apos;s me open the console, play the video and you see the current time.
 You can make a test: if "vid. currentTime greater than 5 seconds&quot;, then we pause the video.